Emotional Marketing: What You Need to Know

-The limbic system, otherwise known as ‘the emotional brain’, is accountable for human instinct and disposition with the most impact on purchasing decisions.
-Consumer behaviour is largely interdependent of emotion, whereby the average human processes a sensory input up to five times faster than the cognitive brain.
+The limbic system, otherwise known as ‘the emotional brain’, is accountable for human instinct and disposition.
+It highly impacts purchasing decisions.
+Consumer behavior is largely interdependent on emotion.
+This is because the average human processes a sensory input up to five times faster than the cognitive brain.

 Here, we discuss four primary forms of emotional marketing, which you can utilize to build brand loyalty, amplify engagement and grow your audience.

-Storytelling is undoubtedly, the core foundation for any successful ad.
-It’s what makes an audience scream, cry, laugh or just, smile.
+Storytelling is the core foundation for any successful ad.
+It’s what makes an audience scream, cry, laugh, or just, smile.

-Utilize a personalised piece of content to add personality to your brand, to share an experience and most importantly, to build an emotional connection between your brand and each viewer.
-Leading by example, Hong Kong Tatler unveil ‘Breitling Presents Sean Lee-Davis: What Makes a Man Stylish?‘, an interview well-suited to the publication’s target audience.
+Utilize a personalized piece of content to add personality to your brand.
+Use it to share an experience and most importantly, to build an emotional connection between your brand and each viewer.
+Leading by example, Hong Kong Tatler unveils ‘Breitling Presents Sean Lee-Davis: What Makes a Man Stylish?‘, an interview well-suited to the publication’s target audience.

-To meet the significant shift in audience behavior, commercials are fast employing targeted formats.
-Results?
+Firstly, to meet the significant shift in audience behavior, commercials are fast employing targeted formats.
+What are the results?
 The stronger the emotion is, the greater the engagement will be and in turn, the higher the virality.

-A popular example of this, is short film commercials.
-While the underlying purpose of these videos is to sell, a viewer is drawn to the visual journey – not the product.
+A popular example of this is short film commercials.
+Secondly, the underlying purpose of these videos is to sell.
+A viewer is drawn to the visual journey – not the product.

 Short film commercials engage wider audiences through storytelling.
 This newer form of video marketing heavily caters to human emotion, and it all depends on the genre you choose.
-For example, Princess Cruises unveil a provocative insight into travelling, which strongly appeals to one of the highest ‘video wise’ emotions: amusement.
+We will show you a video from Princess Cruises.
+They unveil a provocative insight into traveling.
+Lastly, As you can imagine, this strongly appeals to one of the highest video-wise emotions: amusement.
 And the genre?
 Adventure.

 Perfectly written by Peter Noel Murray, “a brand is nothing more than a mental representation of a product in the consumer’s mind“.